ismaMEHDID/projetsymfony2/README.md

 ```

 ## License
-Proprietary license, any use without the written consent of Clément PONS (cponsdev@gmail.com) and subject to criminal condemnation
+Proprietary license, any use without the written consent of Clément PONS (cponsdev@gmail.com) and subject to criminal condemnation# TheSuspectdg